wendyf55/Group30-522/README.md

 Install these via the conda environment described above to ensure a reproducible computational environment.

+## Adding a new dependency

+- Add the dependency to the environment.yml file on a new branch.

+- Run conda-lock -k explicit --file environment.yml -p linux-64 to update the conda-linux-64.lock file.

+- Re-build the Docker image locally to ensure it builds and runs properly.

+- Push the changes to GitHub.
+A new Docker image will be built and pushed to Docker Hub automatically.
+It will be tagged with the SHA for the commit that changed the file.

+- Update the docker-compose.yml file on your branch to use the new container image (make sure to update the tag specifically).

+- Send a pull request to merge the changes into the main branch.

 ## Computational environment (Docker)

 This project uses a reproducible Docker environment located at: